vincekieft/WorldKit/README.md

 # WorldKit api
-A procedural terrain generation api created for unity runtime and editor that uses the full power of compute shaders.
+A procedural terrain generation api created for Unity runtime and editor that uses the full power of compute shaders.

-### Api structure
+### API structure

 ###### Builders
-The api is build upon the idea of the builder pattern.
+The API is build upon the idea of the builder pattern.
 There are different builders for different purposes but all extend from the same abstract base class `WorldKit.api.procedural.Builders.ABuilder` ( namespace included ).
 Implemented builders: